OmnissiahCultist/One-time-pad-python-practice/README.md

 ---

-# IN PROGRESS
+# Archived

-This project is not yet complete.
-I will be logging progress as it occurs and noting my thoughts during.
-This will be updated infrequently as it is more of a fun project for my personal practice.
+This project was never completed and was more so as fun practice - I learned from it and realized the bigger scope of reinventing the wheel and decided to spend my time elsewhere.
+I will be logging progress as it occurs and noting my thoughts during if I return to it.

 <br>
 <br>